CodePushGo/website/src/content/blog/en/error-logging-tools-for-capacitor-ota-updates.md

 **For smaller teams**, focus on tools that combine efficiency and integration:

--   **Capgo**: Offers OTA updates paired with error tracking in one solution.
+-   **CodePushGo**: Offers OTA updates paired with error tracking in one solution.
 -   Look for options that support cloud or [self-hosted deployment](https://capgo.app/blog/self-hosted-capgo/) with end-to-end encryption.
 -   Prioritize tools that enable quick setup and automated workflows.